 Find them in person: 70 North Colville Street, Walla Walla

 Fins Bistro, Issaquah

 Owners: Jeff and Christal Maxfield, Bryan Fritz, and Zarah Matsuda (pictured)

-“Fins Bistro, located next to the renowned Village Theatre in historic downtown Issaquah is owned by two couples Jeff and Christal Maxfield, Bryan Fritz, and Zarah Matsuda.
-The team has demonstrated resilience from new restaurant ownership with a vision for a refresh to a pandemic.
-Collectively challenging themselves to be in service to the community they are having fun creating a memorable dining experience.” -Christina Bruning, Downtown Issaquah Association
+“Fins Bistro, located next to the renowned Village Theatre in historic downtown Issaquah, is owned by two couples: Jeff and Christal Maxfield and Bryan Fritz and Zarah Matsuda.
+The team has demonstrated resilience, from new restaurant ownership with a vision for a refresh, to weathering a pandemic.
+Collectively challenging themselves to be in service to the community, they are having fun creating a memorable dining experience.”—Christina Bruning, Downtown Issaquah Association

 “We figured it would be wise to switch our menu weekly and sometimes daily to keep our regulars interested since we will be in this situation for a prolonged period of time.
-We started Taco Tuesdays then Fried Chicken and moved the kitchen outside to show the community on main street we are open and don’t be afraid to come and see us!” – Owners Jeff and Christal Maxfield, Bryan Fritz, and Zarah Matsuda
+We started Taco Tuesdays, then fried chicken, and moved the kitchen outside to show the community on Main Street that we are open, and don’t be afraid to come and see us!”—Owners Jeff and Christal Maxfield and Bryan Fritz and Zarah Matsuda

 Find them in person: 232 Front Street N, Issaquah